ndeto/AssociatedAccounts/CCResolver-README.md

 4. **Data Integrity**: The `"ControlledAccount"` data field must be present
 5. **Role Verification**: Parent must be initiator, child must be approver
 6. **Graceful Failure**: Invalid associations return empty string instead of reverting
+7. **Owner Control**: Only the owner can update the text record prefix or transfer ownership
+8. **Sequential IDs**: IDs are auto-assigned sequentially (0, 1, 2, ...) to prevent squatting

 ## Deployment